-(ix) Socially Responsible Investment
+(ix) Socially Responsible

-The Socially Responsible Investment option actively incorporates the consideration of environmental, social and governance factors in their investment decisions and also avoids investing in companies operating in areas of high negative social impact.
-Previously the Socially Responsible investment option was externally managed by the product provider AMP Capital.
-As of February 2021, the Socially Responsible Investment is being managed by Funds SA.
+The Socially Responsible portfolio actively incorporates the consideration of environmental, social and governance factors in their investment decisions and avoids investing in companies operating in areas of high negative social impact.
+The portfolio comprises investments in equities listed on Australian and international share markets and is invested and managed by external managers along with a number of international and domestic pooled fund investments.